Merlin Entertainments: Return to private ownership (2019–present)

 O'Neil left the company at the end of 2024, with Chief Operating Officer, Fiona Eastwood, taking over as CEO.
 At the same time, the company began a group-wide restructuring to merge its Resort Theme Parks, Legoland Parks and Gateway Attractions divisions on a regional basis, which Merlin stated would bring them into "one united business" going forwards.

 In 2025, it was revealed that Merlin were looking to sell many of its Sea Life Centres, but failed to find an attractive offer.
-In June, it was also announced that the majority of Merlin's attractions in Blackpool would be taken over by Blackpool Council from August, who own the venues, including the Blackpool Tower, Blackpool Dungeon and Madame Tussauds Blackpool.
+In June, it was also announced that the majority of Merlin's Blackpool attractions would be taken over by Blackpool Council through their in-house tourism company Blackpool Tourism Limited.
+This included the Blackpool Tower, Blackpool Dungeon and Madame Tussauds Blackpool.
 In September, it was announced that Merlin was to sell its Lego Discovery Centres to the Lego Group, also a part-owned subsidiary of Kirkbi, with an estimated cash consideration of £200 million.
+The sale was completed on 27 February 2026.